Skip navigation

 ADDITIONAL COSTS

-The fees above include the Bar Standards Board fee (which will be £705 in September 2022 - £470 for the Bar Knowledge Course and £235 for the Bar Skills Course, where students elect to take one of these programmes as opposed to the full Bar Course - and which is subject to change each year thereafter at the discretion of the BSB): Upon joining the course, you will be provided with the core textbooks that you require for your studies (you may purchase additional texts if you wish, but they will not be ‘recommended reading’ and you may find that the University library has copies of any additional texts that you may wish to browse/refer to).
-Additional costs include: the Inn membership fee which was between £100.00 and £110.00 in 2019.
+The fees above include the Bar Standards Board fee (which was £705 in September 2023 - £470 for the Bar Knowledge Course and £235 for the Bar Skills Course, where students elect to take one of these programmes as opposed to the full Bar Course - and which is subject to change each year thereafter at the discretion of the BSB): Upon joining the course, you will be provided with the core textbooks that you require for your studies (you may purchase additional texts if you wish, but they will not be ‘recommended reading’ and you may find that the University library has copies of any additional texts that you may wish to browse/refer to).
+Additional costs include: the Inn membership fee which was between £100 and £148 in 2023.
 All of these additional costs are mandatory and subject to pricing by independent bodies (and so the prices given above may possibly change from year to year).
 Students must also attend 10 ‘qualifying sessions’, run by the Inns of Court.
 These may include dinners, lectures, advocacy training or residential weekends.
 One such session is included in your fees - the Northumbria Bar Dinner.
 The remaining 9 sessions are funded by the student and the cost varies depending on what you choose to attend and its location.
 Costs will typically include travel, event costs, accommodation and meals if necessary.

 If you’d like to receive the latest updates from Northumbria about our courses, events, finance & funding then enter your details below.